MolotovCherry/RustPlay/README.md

 # RustPlay
-A desktop program that for playing Rust scratch files
+A desktop program for playing Rust scratch files